cateiru/Auto-C-Execution/README.md

 ### v1.2.5

 * Changed the background color, font, and font size of the generated image to make it easier to see.

+### v1.2.7

+* Solved the problem that Japanese was not displayed well in the generated image.

 ![follow](https://img.shields.io/github/followers/yuto51942?label=Follow&style=social)